-Mail Merge with Gmail – Step by Step
+Mail Merge with Gmail

-Open your Gmail mailbox and compose a new message and save it as a Draft.
-This will be just like any other email message except that you need to mark text that will vary in different messages.
-For instance, the first line of your messages could read
+Open Gmail, compose a new message and save it as a Draft.
+This will be just like any other email message except that you need to mark text that will be personalized in outgoing messages.

 Dear First-Name and you need a way to tell Gmail that

 First-Name is a variable field.
 This can be done by replacing

 First-Name in the message with

 Save the draft message in Gmail and then make a copy of this spreadsheet in your Google Drive.
 This sheet has some data here to help you get started.
-You just need to change the column names such that they match the various variable fields that you marked in your Gmail draft message.
+You just need to change the column names in the spreadsheet such that they match the various variable fields that you have marked in your Gmail draft message.

 You need to have one row of data in the Google Spreadsheet for every recipient and the values of that particular row will be used to send a personalized message to that recipient.
 Once you’ve filled the rows in the sheet with the necessary data, go to the Mail Merge menu in the Google Sheet and click Initialize to authorize the program.
 Next choose “Start Mail Merge” from the same menu and choose the Gmail draft template you created earlier from the drop-down.

 Also enter the Sender’s name (this will show in the FROM field of your outgoing messages), tick the BCC option (if you want to get a copy of the outgoing emails) and hit Start Mail Merge.
 That’ it.